Credit Card Fraud Prediction

 Modeling - Logistic Regression

-Since we are dealing with a binary classification problem (fraud or not fraud), logistic regrression is by far the best approach.
+Since we are dealing with a binary classification problem (fraud or not fraud), logistic regrression is by far the best starting approach.
+For the purpose of this project, we will stick to a logistic regression model.

 We used "Scikit-Learn" as our modeling package.
 Our hyperparameters selected we as follows:

 This is where things get interesting.
 We want to avoid false negatives at all cost while perserving a streamlined payment experience to customers.
 In this case, a false negative is when our model classifies "no fraud" when in reality the transacton was fraudulent.
 Think of the model as being the text message fraud alert system your bank uses.
 When it detects an unusual transaction, it asks you for further confirmation, or outright blocks the transaction.
-To this end, we want to select at what probability of fraud should we classify as fraud.
-This "cutoff" needs to be where we minimize the false negative rate while preserving as much overall accuracy as possible.
-By default, the cutoff is 0.5, and this produces the highest overall accuracy.
-So how much accuracy loss are we willing to accept to reduce the false negative rate?
+To this end, we want to select a threshold which dictates our descision on whether we should classify a transaction as fraudulent or not.
+This threshold(τ) needs to be where we minimize the false negative rate while preserving a low false positive rate.
+By default, τ=0.5.
+This produces the highest overall accuracy.
+So how high of a false positive rate are we willing to accept to reduce the false negative rate?

-We can illustrate this tradeoff with the following graph:
+We can illustrate this tradeoff with the following ROC-AUC graph: